esefberfu/ptyxis/README.md

    the retained render tree.
 This allows for appropriate padding around the terminal while still keeping scrollback from looking cut off.
  * User customizable keyboard shortcuts.
- * "Single application mode" allows you to run an application in a ptyxis instance but just for that command.
+ * "Single instance mode" allows you to run an application in a ptyxis instance but just for that command.
 Useful when integrating with .desktop files containing Terminal=true.
  * Pinned tab profile/container/directory are saved across sessions so that